Help Build a Resilient Food System

 Let's Get to Work

-SBCFAN’s current priorities: Working Groups, Advocacy, Resource Sharing
+SBCFAN’s current priorities: Building the Network, Advocacy, Resource Sharing

 By convening and coordinating working groups, SBCFAN brings together individuals from across the food system to collaborate on projects that result in the activation of one or more Food Action Plan goals across four areas of investment.
 Active and developing working groups are building regional capacity to strengthen our food system.